How to Find the Best Bike for Arthritic Knees

 For example, the Velotric Discover 1 has a range of up to 60 miles, while the Velotric Nomad 1 has a range of up to 55 miles.
 Both bikes only take six hours to charge fully.

-Since the battery are a core part of an e-bike’s functionality and reliability throughout the years, it’s certainly well worth looking into which manufacturers actually invest into this component to indicate the quality of the bike and how long it will last.
+Since the battery is a core part of an e-bike’s functionality and reliability throughout the years, it’s certainly well worth looking into which manufacturers actually invest in this component to indicate the quality of the bike and how long it will last.

 Slimmer tires are more popular for city riding, while fatter tires are better for rough terrains.
 People with arthritis would likely prefer fat tires, which allow for a smoother ride even on bumpy areas.